cosinusoidally/ChakraCore-experiments/build-chakracore/README.md

 ./10-build-chakracore
 ```

 In theory this should be it.
-You should now
+You should now have a libChakraCore.so shared library inside `centos6-root`

+## Troubleshooting

 If you do see any errors about clock_gettime you may need to apply the workaround below